 - A mix of innovation and commercial experience (ideally across a range of industry sectors) with a proven track record of delivering results

 - Balances exploration with exploitation (ideas are useless unless they are brought to market!)

-- Willing to challenge the status quo and be courageous
+- Willing to challenge the status quo and stick their neck out

 - Can solve problems and assimilate new findings quickly

 - Good communicators and facilitators – credible in front of colleagues, senior management, customers, and other external parties.
 Jargon-free.
 Passionate about innovation.

 - Collaborative, easy to work with, liked and respected by colleagues and senior management – a person keen to ‘command and control’ all the time may not be the right choice!

 - Manages upwards, so that management 'gets' what innovation is about and how it helps the company to achieve its business goals

 - Strong programme management skills.
 Anticipates and manages risks; willing to stop an initiative (including their own!)